Abdulrahman-122/AWS_Fundamentals/file18.md

         the throughput of standard MySQL while maintaining compatibility.
         It was specifically designed to handle high transaction workloads by distributing I/O across multiple storage nodes.
+      - Aurora provides comparable performance to high-end commercial databases but at one-         tenth the cost, which makes it ideal for organizations looking to reduce database           costs without sacrificing performance.
 ----

 NoSQL databases